25 Safety Schools to Consider for Your College List

 Location: Purchase, New York

-SUNY Purchase is one of the more unique schools on this list, due to its emphasis on arts.
-They have a rigorous liberal arts and sciences program that is supplemented with world-class conservatory programs in the visual and performing arts.
+SUNY Purchase is one of the more unique schools on this list, due to its emphasis on the arts.
+They offer a rigorous liberal arts and sciences program, supplemented by world-class conservatory programs in the visual and performing arts.
 They are thought of as SUNY’s “dreamers, DIYers, and forward-thinkers.”
 A specific type of student enjoys a school like SUNY Purchase, but if you are an arts-oriented, open-minded, liberal thinker, it might be a great safety school for you.

 Learn more about SUNY Purchase and what it takes to get accepted.